-In-the-know oenophiles will let you in on a little secret (and word’s quickly spreading): Yes, Napa is fantastic, home to some of the world’s finest Cabernet Sauvignons, but the little town of Healdsburg (located in Sonoma County, 20 minutes north of Santa Rosa), is an idyllic, lesser known wine haven chock full of fine wines and amazing restaurants, too.
-Here’s your cheat sheet to what to see and do during your next Sonoma sojourn.
+In-the-know oenophiles will let you in on a little secret (and word’s quickly spreading): Yes, Napa is fantastic, home to some of the world’s finest Cabernet Sauvignons, but the little town of Healdsburg (located in Sonoma County, 20 minutes north of Santa Rosa), is an idyllic, lesser-known wine haven chock full of fine wines and amazing restaurants, too.
+Here’s your cheat sheet for what to see and do during your next Sonoma sojourn.

 A trip to Healdsburg wouldn’t be complete without vineyard hopping—and the House of Flowers, part of the Huneeus family of wines, should top your go-to list.
 Famous for stellar Pinot Noirs (the 2018 Sea View Ridge Pinot Noir is a favorite), its Chardonnays are equally of note.
 Plus, the tasting room is one of the most beautiful in all of wine country.
 Flights are served inside or in a beautiful outdoor setting overlooking the vineyard.